Representation learning in cerebellum-like structures: Plasticity in expansion layers

-In line with this, under high-frequency stimulation, LTP expression is predominantly presynaptic, reflected in reduced excitatory postsynaptic potential (\textbf{EPSP}) variability and decreased paired-pulse ratio~\cite{sola2004increased, nieus2006ltp}.
-Complementary postsynaptic contributions—such as enhanced NMDA receptor currents and increased excitability—have been also observed for long-term plasticity~\cite{rossi1996differential, d1999evidence,armano2000long, sgritta2017hebbian}.
-Computational models suggest that presynaptic expression primarily shortens response latency and enhances reliability, whereas postsynaptic expression boosts spike output gain, in line with experimental observations~\cite{nieus2006ltp}.
-Together, these mechanisms enable LTP to flexibly adjust multiple dimensions of granule cell encoding, allowing the circuit to adapt to salient input within cerebellar networks.
+In line with this, LTP and LTD expression is predominantly presynaptic.
+During LTP, this is reflected in a reduced excitatory postsynaptic potential (\textbf{EPSP}) variability and decreased paired-pulse ratio~\cite{sola2004increased, nieus2006ltp}, which suggest an increase in presynaptic release probability.
+In contrast, LTD reverses these effects through a decrease in release probability, thus enabling the synapse to adjust its strength in either direction~\cite{sola2004increased, nieus2006ltp}.
+In addition, complementary postsynaptic contributions---such as enhanced NMDA receptor currents and increased excitability---have been observed for long-term plasticity~\cite{armano2000long, sgritta2017hebbian}.
+Computational models suggest that presynaptic potentiation primarily shortens response latency and enhances reliability, whereas postsynaptic potentiation boosts spike output gain, in line with experimental observations~\cite{nieus2006ltp}.
+Together, these mechanisms thus enable LTP and LTD to flexibly adjust multiple aspects of granule cell encoding.

-In contrast to the cerebellar granule layer, evidence for stimulation-induced potentiation in the mushroom body (MB) calyx is only beginning to emerge.
-A recent study in adult flies showed that repeated pairings of precisely timed input and postsynaptic activation lead to pronounced LTP of EPSPs from projection neurons to $\gamma$ Kenyon cells, with effects appearing after approximately 10 minutes and lasting for over 60 minutes~\cite{qiao_input-timing-dependent_2022}.
-Although the detailed induction and expression mechanisms remain to be fully characterized, this potentiation depends on the dopaminergic receptor Dop2R and postsynaptic calcium signaling, as blocking VGCCs abolishes the effect.
-Thus, similar calcium-dependent coincidence mechanisms may operate at both cerebellar and MB input stages, allowing expansion layers to strengthen salient inputs and enhance adaptive sensory representations.
+In contrast to the cerebellar granule layer, evidence for stimulation-induced plasticity in the mushroom body (MB) calyx is only beginning to emerge.
+However, a comparable bidirectional rule also seems to operate at the input synapses in the MB calyx.
+A recent study in \textit{Drosophila} reported that repeated pairings of precisely timed input and postsynaptic activation lead to pronounced LTP and LTD of PN-KC synapses at $\gamma$ Kenyon cells ~\cite{qiao_input-timing-dependent_2022}.
+In particular, PN-KC synapses undergo LTP when postsynaptic depolarization follows shortly after PN stimulation, whereas they undergo LTD when the postsynaptic depolarization precedes PN input.
+Although the detailed induction and expression mechanisms remain to be fully characterized, this plasticity depends on the dopaminergic receptor Dop2R and postsynaptic \calcium{} signaling, as blocking VGCCs abolishes the effect~\cite{qiao_input-timing-dependent_2022}.
+Thus, similar calcium-dependent coincidence mechanisms may operate at both cerebellar and MB input stages.
+However, the induction window in the MB (at least \qty{-40}{\milli\second} to \qty{100}{\milli\second})~\cite{qiao_input-timing-dependent_2022} is substantially broader than in the cerebellum (about -\qty{25}{\milli\second} to \qty{25}{\milli\second})~\cite{sgritta2017hebbian}, which may reflect the slower timescales of olfactory processing in the MB calyx.